-The TDA welcomes researchers to visit Tetepare to conduct field work.
-In recent years, the TDA has hosted researchers studying fish, bats, turtles, vertebrates, forests and cultural sites.
+TDA welcomes researchers to visit Tetepare to conduct field work.
+In recent years, TDA has hosted researchers studying fish, bats, turtles, vertebrates, butterflies, ants, scorpions, forests, rivers and cultural sites.

 TDA rangers and guides are available to assist researchers with data collection and are keen to learn new skills from such visitors.

 We ask that all researchers who wish to work on Tetepare sign a memorandum of understanding with TDA, and arrange their visit with TDA management in writing, prior to their arrival.

 All researchers must also obtain proper authorisation from the government of the Solomon Islands.
 TDA can provide assistance in obtaining research permits through the Solomon Islands Department of Education, if needed.